hvs-consulting/nfs-security-tooling/README.md

 By default only read operations are allowed.
 If you need to make changes to the server, use `--allow-write`.

 Use one of the options `--uid` or `--fake-uid`.
 If you want to browse a share, `--fake-uid` is the right option.
 If no_root_squash is enabled, also enable the `--fake-uid-allow-root` option to get access to files owned by root.
 If you want to upload a file with a specific UID and GID for privilege escalation, you can manually specify them using the `--uid` option.
-On the client side, the operating system's permission checks are bypassed by setting the permission bits of the other group to the permission bits of the owner and the group of the file while still showing the correct uid and gid of the file.
+On the client side, the operating system's permission checks are bypassed by setting the permission bits for others to the permission bits of the owner and the group of the file while still showing the correct uid and gid of the file.
 It does not matter which user account you use to access files on your machine.

 The inode numbers in the file system are not related to the actual inode numbers on the server.
 They are assigned by the anfs library based on when the file handle has been seen for the first time.